 HIS471, 472 Research I, II (4, 4)

-Research into topic of mutual faculty and student interest.
-For honors program, student presents thesis, methodology, annotated research bibliography and plan for project by middle of fall term.
-Oral presentation and defense of thesis as well as final written paper required in spring term.
+Research into topic of mutual faculty and student interest resulting in history honor thesis.
+Oral presentation and defense of thesis as well as written paper required in spring term.
 Prerequisite: permission of instructor.
+Consult department chair.

 HIS491 Advanced Seminar: American History (4)

 Reading and research in American history using both historiographic and primary sources.
 Offered fall term.
 Topics include Postwar Presidents, 1945–1974 and Post-Watergate Presidents, 1974–2000.
 Check with instructor.
 Designated as repeatable with different topic.